Bernardo-Lebron/Bernardo-Lebron/README.md

 <h1> - Hi, I’m Bernardo Lebron </h1>

-<h4> -🎓 Computer Engineering Student\n
+<h4> -🎓 Computer Engineering Student
-  -💻 Passionate about technology, development, and innovation\n -🚀 Always looking to learn and grow in the field of computing\n
+  -💻 Passionate about technology, development, and innovation -🚀 Always looking to learn and grow in the field of computing
 </h4>

 <div>